project-open-data/project-open-data.github.io/index.md

                             <span class="glyphicon glyphicon-cloud-upload"></span>
                         </div>
                         <div class="media-body">
-                            <p><a href="https://fiscal.treasury.gov/data-transparency/" title="Fiscal Service Data Transparency Site" target='_blank'>Fiscal Service Data Transparency Site</a>: The Bureau of the Fiscal Service (Fiscal Service) delivers on Treasury’s strategic goal to increase access to and use of federal financial data in order to strengthen government-wide decision-making and accountability through data transparency. </p>
+                            <p><a href="https://fiscal.treasury.gov/data-transparency/" title="Fiscal Service Data Transparency Site" target='_blank'>Fiscal Service Data Transparency Site</a>: The Bureau of the Fiscal Service (Fiscal Service) delivers on Treasury’s strategic goal to increase access to and use of federal financial data in order to strengthen governmentwide decision-making and accountability through data transparency. </p>

                         </div>
                     </div>